ianrasmussen05/programming-languages-2021/assignment-2.md

     The precedence levels of the grammar are engineered in such a way that `a:b:c:#` is parsed as `a:(b:(c:#))`.

-    For the exercise below, recall that abstract syntax is defined in `AbsLambdaNat.hs`, which in turn is generated automatically by bnfc.
+    For the exercise below, recall that abstract syntax is defined in `AbsLambdaNat.hs`, which in turn is generated automatically by BNFC.

     **Exercise:** (not necessary to hand this in, but should help to implement the computation rules for `hd` and `tl` in the interpreter) What is the abstract syntax tree of `a:b:c:#`?
 Write the answer down on paper.
 Run `a:b:c:#` in the parser and compare with your pen-and-paper answer.

 - `hd` and `tl` are pronounced "head" and "tail", respectively.
-The first task here is to adapt the interpreter of `LambdaNat4` in such a way that head and tail compute as, for example,
+The first task here is to adapt the interpreter of LambdaNat4 in such a way that head and tail compute as, for example,

         hd a:b:c:#   --->   a
         tl a:b:c:#   --->   b:c:#